keymetrics/doc-pm2/en/runtime/overview.md

 ## Easy deploy with SSH

-Automate your deployment and don't ssh in all your servers one by one.
+Automate your deployment and avoid to ssh in all your servers one by one.

 ```bash
 pm2 deploy